kruus/gen-dnn/doc/README-SX.md

 ### SX testing

-Begin by making a writable directory for log files (e.g. from sapphire2 or zero)
+Begin by making a writable directory for log files (e.g. from sapphire2 or zoro)
 ```
 mkdir guest; chmod ugo+w guest
 ```